Meet the team

 Rosanna (Rodi) Lee - Outdoor Learning Practitioner

 Rodi joined the Parks Trust in October 2016.
-Throughout her studies for her Zoology degree, she has gained experience in conserving wildlife within a variety of habitats.
-One of these habitats included a tropical rainforest in Borneo where she spent over a year studying the conservation of mammals, crocodiles, amphibians and invertebrates.
-Rodi particularly has a passion to educate others about the importance of protecting these habitats.
-To pursue her passion in education she has spent the last five years working with various charities and organisations in the education sector, including The Mayhew Animal Home, Danau Girang Field Centre, Mead Open Farm and Aldenham Country Park.
+She has a Science Degree in Zoology and a Level 3 qualification in Education and Training.
+To embrace the great outdoors Rodi spent over a year in the tropical rainforests of Borneo where she carried out research into the conservation of mammals, crocodiles, amphibians and various invertebrates.
+Since her degree Rodi has pursued a career in outdoor learning spending the last seven years working with various charities and organisations in the education sector including country parks, educational farms and animal rescue centres.
 Rodi has a special interest in encouraging young people to discover and explore the beauty and diversity of nature found in their local parks.
-She has also completed a Level 3 Award in Education and Training.

-Rodi’s favourite British living things are Robins and Web-building Spiders
+Rodi’s favourite British living things are Robins and Hedgerows.

 Outdoor Learning Volunteers